-Elizabeth Manning is a lecturer in the Department of Economics at Deakin University.
+Dr Elizabeth Manning is a Senior Lecturer in the Department of Economics in Deakin Business School.
 She received her B.Ec (H1) from Monash University, then her PhD (on international trade policies, particularly local content policies) from The University of Adelaide in 2004.
 Joining Deakin University in 2005, Elizabeth received a Graduate Certificate in Higher Education in 2007.

-Elizabeth’s research interests and publications include trade policy and development.
-More recently, she has become interested in the economics of disability service provision and has been undertaking research in this area, particularly on the new National Disability Insurance Scheme for which she is a passionate advocate.
-At present, Elizabeth is researching some new and innovative ideas around a sustainable disability housing scheme.
+Her research interests and publications include trade policy and development.
+More recently she has become interested in the economics of disability service provision and has been undertaking research in this area, particularly into new and innovative ideas around a sustainable disability housing scheme.

-As well as her academic publications, Elizabeth has had a number of articles published in The Age and The Conversation on disability issues.
+As well as her academic publications, she has had a number of articles published in The Age and The Conversation on disability issues.

 - International Trade Policy